Accurate Amortization Schedule

 • Supports 9 types of amortization.

-• User can set loan date and first payment date independently.
+• User can set loan closing date and first payment date independently.

 1. Leave all inputs and setting set to their defaults, and: